CPD officer gets one-year suspension for role in 2020 shooting of unarmed man on Red Line platform

 The Chicago Police Board voted Thursday to suspend an officer for one year for his role in the 2020 shooting of an unarmed man during an arrest at a CTA Red Line station.

-The board, during its monthly meeting at CPD headquarters, voted 5-4 in favor of suspending Officer Bernard Butler.
+The board, during its monthly meeting at CPD headquarters, voted 5-4 in favor of suspending Officer Bernard Butler without pay.

 Former Supt.
 David Brown had recommended Butler and his partner, former Officer Melvina Bogard, be fired in 2021.